 The ideal timetable for cutting a meadow for wildlife and cutting one for hay is different.
 Generally, managing for biodiversity means you will cut later, producing stalky hay.

 In the FIRST year of establishment you do cut earlier and then cut often over the rest of the summer/autumn, to ensure maximum plant diversity.
-If there are no annuals in the seed mix this can be from June, otherwise from mid July, after they have set seed.
+If there are no cornfield annuals or Yellow Rattle in the seed mix this can be from June, otherwise from mid July, after they have set seed.
 An early cut will also whack the flush of annual weeds which may appear.

 Over time, though, this would remove attractive and useful later flowering species – here we have knapweed, wild carrot and Devil’s-bit scabious.
 On the other hand, if you leave cutting too late the grass will have gone over and will be very difficult to cut effectively at all.
 You will lose wildflower species if you do this too, as the grass will take over and form an impenetrable thatch.
 Sometimes the weather has a say as well – it can rain all August!